-We sub-out the refinishing process, but still do all the estimates, moving of the piano and overseeing the process to make sure the job meets our requirements.
-1 year warranty is placed on the work that was done, unless environmental changes are the reason for any problems.
+Up until 2015, we have refinished nearly 300 pianos.
+Today, we sub-out the refinishing process, but still do all refinishing estimates, transporting of the piano and overseeing of the process to make sure the job meets our specifications.
+Kramer’s Piano Shop puts a one-year warranty on all work that was done, unless the piano is affected by environmental changes, neglect or abuse after delivery.

 Feel free to call or fill out our online form to set up a complimentary store tour of our workshop and showrooms.